 - Received an artificial heart valve

-- Received artificial (prosthetic) material during heart repair
+- Received artificial — or prosthetic — material during heart repair

 Coping and support

 - Record your or your child's health history.
-Write down your or your child's diagnosis, medications, surgery and other procedures and the dates they were performed.
-Include the operative report from the surgeon, and any other important information about your or your child's care.
-This information will be useful for doctors who are unfamiliar with you or your baby.
-It will also help your child transition from pediatric to adult doctors.
+Write down medications, surgery and other procedures, and the dates they were performed.
+Include the medical report from the surgeon, and other important information about your or your child's care.
+This information will be useful for health care providers who are unfamiliar with you or your child.
+It will also help your child transition from pediatric to adult providers.

-You or your child might be referred to a doctor trained in heart conditions (cardiologist).
+You or your child might be referred to a doctor trained in heart conditions, called a cardiologist.

 What you can do

-- Write down symptoms you or your child experiences, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Write down all symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.